pyepics/pyepics/doc/overview.rst

 :func:`camonitor`
 ~~~~~~~~~~~~~~~~~

-..  function:: camonitor(pvname[, writer=None[, callback=None]])
+.. autofunction:: camonitor

-  This `sets a monitor` on the named PV, which will cause *something* to be
+This sets a simple "monitor" on the named PV, which will cause
-  done each time the value changes.
-By default the PV name, time, and
+*something* to be done each time the value changes.
+By default the PV
-  value will be printed out (to standard output) when the value changes,
+name, time, and value will be printed out (to standard output) when
-  but the action that actually happens can be customized.
+the value changes, but the action that actually happens can be

-  :param pvname: name of Epics Process Variable
-  :param writer:  where to write results to standard output .
-  :type writer: ``None`` or a callable function that takes a string argument.
-  :param callback:  user-supplied function to receive result
-  :type callback: ``None`` or callable function
+customized.

 One can specify any function that can take a string as *writer*, such as
 the :meth:`write` method of an open file that has been open for writing.